Shelby Simmons

-Shelby Simmons (born February 6, 2002) is an American actress.
-She is best known for playing Ava King in Disney Channel's Bunk'd and Hillari Kimble in the Disney+ film Stargirl.
+Shelby Simmons is an American actress.
+On television, she is known for her roles in the Netflix series Prince of Peoria (2018–2019) and the Disney Channel series Bunk'd (2019–2021, 2024).
+Her films include Stargirl (2020).

 Early life

-Simmons was born in Richmond, Virginia, on February 6, 2002.
-She began acting in school plays at a young age, including a middle-school production of Shrek, in which she played Princess Fiona.
+Simmons began acting in school plays at a young age, including a middle-school production of Shrek, in which she played Princess Fiona.

 Career

-Simmons was cast as Sydney Quinn in Netflix's The Prince of Peoria in April 2018.
+Simmons had her first main role as Sydney Quinn in the Netflix Prince of Peoria in 2018.
 Her character is described as a straight-A with a wild side.
+She also played Natalie in the second season of the Disney Channel series Andi Mack.

-Simmons was cast as Ava King in Bunk'd in March 2019 as a main character in seasons 4 and 5, with guest appearances in later seasons.
+In 2019, Simmons joined the main cast of Bunk'd on Disney Channel as Ava King for its fourth and fifth seasons, with a guest appearance in the show's series finale.
 She reprised the role in Raven’s Home.

-She joined the cast of Stargirl in February 2020.
-She plays Hillari Kimble.
+Simmons featured in the 2020 films Stargirl on Disney+ as Hillari Kimble and Selfie Dad as Hannah Marcus.

 Simmons was cast as Sophia in One Stupid Thing in December 2023, based on the book of the same name.
+She has an upcoming role in the interactive slasher film Slay Day.